What are some best practices for securing my AWS account and its resources?

 Safeguard your passwords and access keys

-- Change your AWS account root user password.
+- Change your AWS root user account password.

 - Follow the instructions in What do I do if I notice unauthorized activity in my AWS account?